 - State and local regulations require that all animal bites, scratches and rabies exposure incidents be reported to the local health department within a 24-hour period.
 Please note that our office is not concerned with breed and will never take a pet from its home.

 - For stray animals, wild animals, and other animals with unknown vaccination status, the bite victim should contact their Primary Care Physician to determine if post-exposure prophylaxis (rabies vaccine) is recommended.
+The bite must be reported to MCHD.

 - Pets (dogs, cats, ferrets) involved in a biting incident will be required to complete a 10-day quarantine and the animal owner must provide proof of a current rabies vaccination.
 A letter explaining this will be sent to the animal owner, along with a form the animal owner must return to our office upon completion of quarantine.